Elisha and the Widow

 The story of the prophet Elisha and the widow’s oil is recorded in 2 kings 4:1-7.
 The Bible tells us that there was a certain woman of the wives of the sons of the prophets that was in financial trouble.
-She said to Elisha, “Your servant my husband is dead, and you know that your servant feared the LORD.
-And the creditor is coming to take my two sons to be his slaves.”
+She said to the prophet of God, “Your servant my husband is dead, and you know that your servant feared the LORD.
+And the creditor is coming to take my two sons to be his slaves” (verse 1)

 The law of Moses allowed for slavery to pay debts.
 A person who is not able to pay his debts will offer himself or his sons to serve not as slaves but as an hired servants.
-The sons would serve only till the year of jubilee (Lev.
-25:39–42).
-But in the case of the widow it seemed that the creditor did not require his right from the sons during the lifetime of the debtor, but on his death and asked for his wife to pay the debt of the husband.
+The sons would serve only till the year of jubilee (Leviticus 25:39–42).

 As Elisha wondered how he may help the widow, he asked what is in your house?
 The question showed the care and concern of the prophet.
 Then, she answered, nothing only a jug of oil.
 God uses what we have.
 The Lord has unlimited resources and could have provided for the woman’s need without her pot of oil.
 But He used what she had and He blessed it.